kvhnd/alx-low_level_programming/README.md

-This repo contains exercise on low level programming with  C.
+This repo contains introduction to c programming concepts